Skip to content

 What an SEO content audit actually delivers

 Most clients are surprised by how much of their existing content is quietly suppressing performance.
-The audit is rarely what they expected — it almost always surfaces both bigger problems and bigger opportunities than anticipated.
+The audit almost always surfaces bigger problems and bigger opportunities than anticipated.

 Full site crawl and inventory